-William Hybl is the chair and CEO of El Pomar Foundation.
+William Hybl is the chair, and was previously the CEO, of El Pomar Foundation.
 He has been a member of the Inter-American Dialogue since 2003.

 Active in public service, Hybl has chaired the US Commission on Public Diplomacy since 2008 and served as US representative to the 56th General Assembly of the United Nations in 2001.
 From 1972 to 1973, Hybl represented Colorado in the state House of Representatives and was appointed special counsel to the White House by President Ronald Reagan in 1981.